 He completed residency training in ophthalmology at Shiley Eye Institute, University of California San Diego, where his academic excellence and dedication to education were recognized with the Outstanding Knowledge and Academic Performance Award and the Residency Teaching Award.
 Dr. Yang completed his advanced specialty training in medical and surgical retina at Wilmer Eye Institute at the Johns Hopkins University School of Medicine.

 Dr. Yang has clinical interests in macular degeneration, diabetic eye diseases, myopic retinopathy, vitreous hemorrhage, retinal vascular diseases, retinal vein occlusion, retinal detachment, macular hole, epiretinal membrane, macular pucker, eye trauma, and retinal surgery.

-His research interests include age-related macular degeneration, retinal detachment, and other retinal degenerative diseases.
+As a clinician-scientist, the research in Dr. Yang’s laboratory is focused on the molecular mechanism of vision loss in age-related macular degeneration, retinal detachment, and other retinal degenerative diseases, with the goal of developing novel treatments to preserve vision for patients with retinal degenerative diseases.
 He has authored articles in peer-reviewed journals, including Development, Developmental Biology, Investigational Ophthalmology and Visual Science, Proceedings of the National Academy of Sciences of the United States of America, Neuron, Human Molecular Genetics, Journal of Glaucoma, Experimental Eye Research, Ophthalmology, PloS One, and the American Journal of Ophthalmology, among others.
 He holds several patents for the treatment of retinal and neurodegenerative diseases.